 To read more about Dublin click here for Golf International’s article published by PGATour.com.

-Spend 7 nights in the Dublin area and play County Louth (Baltray), European Club, K-Club Palmer (Ryder Cup), Royal Dublin, Druids Glen and Portmarnock Championship Courses.
+Spend 7 nights in a 5 Star hotel in Dublin area and play County Louth (Baltray), European Club, K-Club Palmer (Ryder Cup), Royal Dublin, Druids Glen and Portmarnock Championship Courses.